Module 6

 Signature Activity

-Workflow redesign: learners improve an AI-assisted process that is initially too vague, too trusting, or poorly reviewed.
+Workflow redesign and roleplay: learners improve an AI-assisted process that is initially too vague, too trusting, or poorly reviewed, then decide what to do when a deadline pressures them to move faster than verification allows.

 Productive Struggle